The Four Pillars of Defamation Law (AKA, What You Must Prove To Win A Defamation Lawsuit)

 Kelly / Warner has considerable experience with international online defamation litigation.
 Frequently, we partner with overseas firms to close cross-border cases.
 Our attorneys and support staff know how to maneuver for a successful court order in online defamation and harassment cases.

-Another Yelp defamation lawsuit has hit the courts.
+Another Yelp defamation lawsuit hit the courts.
 This time, a brokerage firm wants to sue a semi-anonymous reviewer for online defamation.

 The Rhodes Team (“Rhodes”), a Texas brokerage firm, filed a defamation lawsuit against a Yelp! (“Yelp”) reviewer named “Lin L.” for typing on its page: